Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 When you choose this domain at 1st level, you gain proficiency in [[Stealth]] if you don't already have it.

 # Veil of Shadows
 Starting at 1st level, you can use your bonus action to take the [[hide]] action.
+When you restore health while hidden, you can add your proficiency bonus to the amount of healing done.

 # Channel Divinity: Shadow Form
 Starting at 2nd level, you can use your Channel Divinity to allow yourself or another creature to enter shadow form.